ytti/oxidized/README.md

   * `password`: password for repository auth.
   * `publickey`: publickey for repository auth.
   * `privatekey`: privatekey for repository auth.
+  * `secure`: whether the ssl certificate of the remote repository should be verified.
+Default: true

 When using groups repositories, each group must have its own `remote` in the `remote_repo` config.